yash04747/docs/docs/guides/other/migration-guide.md

 For all intents and purposes, Redux 4.x performs the same as 3.x.
 To improve support of WordPress standards, a number of functions have been renamed.
 A shim has been included for each of these function with a deprecation notice that only appears when `WP_DEBUG` is enabled, `dev_mode` is enabled, or when the site is running locally.
-It is strongly recommended to migrate the new function names.
+It is strongly recommended migrating the new function names.
 Most of these functions are internal and will not impact performance.

 Below are the affected classes and methods.